elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <CloseAllAnswers />

-### What is de-structuring assignment and what are two data structures that commonly use it in JavaScript?
+### What is a de-structuring assignment, and what are two data structures commonly use it in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> De-structuring assignment allows us to “unpack” arrays or objects into variables, as sometimes that is more convenient.
-De-structuring also works great with complex functions that have a lot of parameters and default values.</div><br />
+  <div><strong>Interview Response:</strong> Destructuring assignment allows us to “unpack” arrays or objects into variables, which is sometimes more convenient.
+Destructuring also works great with complex functions with many parameters and default values.</div><br />
-  <div><strong>Technical Response:</strong> De-structuring assignment is a special syntax that allows us to “unpack” arrays or objects into a bunch of variables, as sometimes that is more convenient.
-De-structuring also works great with complex functions that have a lot of parameters, default values, and so on.
-Soon we will see that.
-De-structuring is commonly used on both objects and arrays in JavaScript.
-It is called “de-structuring assignment,” because it “de-structures” by copying items into variables.
+  <div><strong>Technical Response:</strong> De-structuring assignment is a special syntax that allows us to “unpack” arrays or objects into many variables, which is sometimes more convenient.
+De-structuring also works great with complex functions with many parameters, default values, and more.
+Soon we see that.
+De-structuring commonly gets used on both objects and arrays in JavaScript.
+It is a “destructuring assignment” because it “destructures” by copying items into variables.
 But the array itself is not modified.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />